Peter Holsapple

 Peter Livingston Holsapple (born February 19, 1956) is an American musician who, along with Chris Stamey, formed the dB's, a jangle-pop band from Winston-Salem, North Carolina.
 He became the band's principal songwriter and singer after Stamey's departure.
 The band, with Stamey back in the fold, reformed with new material in 2005–2006.

 After the dB's disbanded in 1988, Holsapple played as an auxiliary musician with R.E.M. and Hootie & the Blowfish, before joining the Continental Drifters, a rock band originating from Los Angeles.

 In 1997, he released his first solo album, Out of the Way.
-He followed it up twenty-one years later with 2018's Game Day and will follow it in 2025 with Face of 68.
+He followed it up twenty-one years later with Game Day and with Face of 68 in 2025.

 Early life

 Holsapple was born in 1956 in Greenwich, Connecticut, to Henry and Ann.
 He moved south with his family to Winston-Salem, North Carolina, in 1962.
 He had an older brother, Merritt (named for their maternal grandfather), who died in 1997, aged 52.
 Merritt was a fan of the Beach Boys and the Left Banke, which got his brother listening to them as well.

 Holsapple graduated from R. J. Reynolds High School.